How To Bleach Knots On A Closure/Frontal?

-With a lace closure, you may need to bleach the knots to create a more realistic appearance of the hair growing from your scalp.
+With lace closure, you may need to bleach the knots to create a more realistic appearance of the hair growing from your scalp.

 What you will learn from this blog: